1ma/branca-erl/README.md

   was not introduced until version 1.0.12.
 In the meantime branca-erl uses the IETF ChaCha20 variant, that differs in the nonce length (12 bytes instead of 24).

+- The base62 encoding and decoding is based on an O(n^2) algorithm involving arithmetic division and is _dog slow_.
+  On my development laptop encoding 1KB of random data takes about 100ms, and 5KB jumps to 2.5s.
+  Future releases might try to mitigate this problem by implementing `branca_transcoder` as a NIF, or replace the base62 algorithm altogether (though that would make the tokens incompatible with the Branca spec and the ones produced by other implementations).

 ## TODO